OndrejKunc/flutter_dynamic_forms/README.md

 });
 ```

-And finally define the build method:
+And finally, define the build method:

 ```dart
 @override